MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 ## Define an AI technology strategy

 An AI technology strategy involves selecting the right tools and platforms for each AI use case.
 Choose between software as a service (SaaS), platform as a service (PaaS), or infrastructure as a service (IaaS) based on your goals and technical needs.
 Each service model impacts the [AI shared responsibility](/azure/security/fundamentals/shared-responsibility-ai) between you and Microsoft.
 For each use case, identify a supporting AI technology.

-Use the decision tree below to narrow down options for each AI opportunity.
+Use the decision tree to narrow down options for each AI opportunity.
+While the adoption guidance focuses on Azure, it's important to understand the AI options available to your business.
 After selecting a service, review the skills and data needed to succeed, and consider cost factors to avoid surprises.

 :::image type="content" source="./images/ai-decision-tree.svg" alt-text="Diagram that shows Microsoft and Azure services and decision points that indicate each service." border="false":::